 Discover how you can #ShineATealLight on food allergy this Halloween and enter our colouring contest for a chance to win a special teal prize pack.
 Read an update on our #FoodAllergyVotes campaign and learn what’s next.
 Watch our webinar recording on understanding the severity of your food allergy with Dr. Philippe Bégin.
-Plus, learn more about oral allergy syndrome/pollen food syndrome, a type of food allergy.
+Plus, learn more about oral allergy syndrome/pollen food allergy syndrome, a type of food allergy.

 Celebrating Halloween: #ShineATealLight and win!
 Plus, tips and more